podnov/wire-cucumber/README.md

 Then the request body should have been {string}
 Then the request body should have been empty
 Then the request body should have been these records:
-Then the request body of invocation {int} should have been:
+Then the request body of invocation index {int} should have been:
-Then the request body of invocation {int} should have been {string}
+Then the request body of invocation index {int} should have been {string}
-Then the request body of invocation {int} should have been empty Then the request body of invocation {int} should have been these records:
+Then the request body of invocation index {int} should have been empty Then the request body of invocation index {int} should have been these records:
-Then the request body of state {string} should have been:
+Then the request body of invocation state {string} should have been:
-Then the request body of state {string} should have been {string}
+Then the request body of invocation state {string} should have been {string}
-Then the request body of state {string} should have been empty Then the request body of state {string} should have been these records:
+Then the request body of invocation state {string} should have been empty Then the request body of invocation state {string} should have been these records:
 Then the request should have had header {string} {string}
 Then the request url should have been {string}
-Then the request url of invocation {int} should have been {string}
+Then the request url of invocation index {int} should have been {string}
-Then the request url of state {string} should have been {string}
+Then the request url of invocation state {string} should have been {string}
 Then the request is verified
 ```